It’s time for another photo quiz, so without further ado – where in the world is this lovely bit of nature?

 This spectacular natural phenomenon occurs along a 5-kilometre-stretch of coastline in this little country.
 There you are, walking along the beach, when suddenly a series of jets rises before you.
 Whoosh, whoosh, whoosh!
 Ocean water moves through tunnels in the coral reef, finally surging up and whistling as they go.
 At high tide, the cascades rise 30 metres into the air.

 A winner will be selected among those who give the correct answer.
-She/he will be featured here with his/her name, blog, twitter handle and a short bio – and on the Sophie’s World Facebook fan page
+They will be featured here on “Where in the world?” and on Sophie’s World Facebook fan page with their name, blog, SoMe channel of choice and a short bio.

 Moderation is switched on, so don’t worry about giving away the answer if you know it.
 All comments will be published simultaneously on Saturday.
 Go on, have a guess!

-Update 24 September:
+Update 22 September: hint